thekuolab/thekuolab.github.io/the team.md

 				<header class="major">
 					<h3>Shan-Yu Yang  楊善喻</h3>
 				</header>
-				<p>Shan-Yu is a junior in the Bachelor Program in Life Sciences.
-She is testing learning and cognition in pet parrots.</p>
+				<p>Shan-Yu is a senior in the Bachelor Program in Life Sciences.
+She recently got a student research grant from NSTC and is looking into how quickly common sun skinks would forget learned avoidance.</p>
 			</div>
 		</div>
 	</section>